-Area V: Additional General Education Courses, Major Courses and Electives
+Area V: Additional General Education Courses, Major Courses and Electives dits

-Criminal Justice Classes
+Criminal Justice Course Descriptions

 CRJ 100: Introduction to Criminal Justice

 This course surveys the entire criminal justice process from law enforcement to the administration of justice through corrections.
 It discusses the history and philosophy of the system and introduces various career opportunities.